KatarzynaNabozny/Agrokaszuby-Frontend/README.md

 8. Removing question on 'Question' form, when pressing Rollback button.
 This is removed from QUESTION table \
    needed to provide email and subject.
 9. Saving Comment Log information when user will press save or rollback.
 This is saved in COMMENT_LOG table
+10. Saving Question Log information when user will press save or rollback.
+This is saved in QUESTION_LOG table

 ## 6. Design patterns (F6, F3)